VIRTUAL WORKSHOPS

 We can be quick to side-line our well-being when others need our support, when work demands become unyielding, or even when we’re just not sure what to do to take care of ourselves.
 By putting our needs second, we may be inadvertently doing a disservice to our communities.
 Supporting a collective culture of wellbeing requires us to lead by example by being accountable to our own needs.
 Afterall, we need to put our oxygen mask on first before we can help others.
 This trauma-informed workshop provides a no-nonsense no-judgement exploration of holistic well-being.
 Rooted in research, Indigenous worldviews and lived experience, participants will explore and practice ways to support and engage their emotions, mind, body and spirit.
 After developing individual wellbeing plans, participants will navigate ways to curate and reinforce a culture of well-being in their workplaces.

 Virtual 02.
-DIW for Sustainable Development
+Diversity, Inclusion and Whanaungatanga for Sustainable Development

 Facilitator(s):